tgstation/tgstation-server/README.md

 - `Swarm:PrivateKey`: Must be a secure string set identically on all swarmed servers.

-- `Swarm:ControllerAddress`: Must be set on all swarmed servers that are **not** the controller server and should be an address the controller server may be reached at.
+- `Swarm:ControllerAddress`: Must be set on all swarmed servers that are **not** the controller server and should be an address the controller server's **swarm service** may be reached at.

 - `Swarm:Address`: Must be set on all swarmed servers.
-Should be an address the server can be reached at by other servers in the swarm.
+Should be an address the server's **swarm service** can be reached at by other servers in the swarm.

+- `Swarm:EndPoints`: Array of `HostingSpecification`s the server's swarm service is hosted on.

 - `Swarm:PublicAddress`: Should be set on all swarmed servers.
-Should be an address the server can be reached at by other servers in the swarm.
+Should be an address the server's **HTTP API** can be reached at by end users.

 - `Swarm:Identifier`: Must be set uniquely on all swarmed servers.
 Used to identify the current server.
 This is also used to select which instances exist on the current machine and should not be changed post-setup.